RusherDevelopment/rusherhack-plugins/README.md

 - Must be placed in the `.minecraft/rusherhack/plugins/` folder before launching the game.

 > [!WARNING]
 > Core plugins modify game internals, which may increase the risk of crashes or incompatibilities.
-Ensure compatibility with your RusherHack version before use.
+Ensure compatibility with your Plugin version before use.

 ## Plugin Examples/Info